 the support opportunities available through the Office of Student Development Services

-and the Office of Student Disability Services at The University of Memphis.
-The trained
+and the Office of Disability Resources for Students at The University of Memphis.

-and dedicated professionals in these offices can assist the student in academic planning
+The trained and dedicated professionals in these offices can assist the student in

-and decision-making and help avoid the need for late withdrawals.
-If something unexpected
+academic planning and decision-making and help avoid the need for late withdrawals.

 working with a professional counselor in one of these office who can confirm that